 Establish a Consistent Sleep Schedule

-Creating a bedtime ritual can also signal to your body that it’s time to wind down.
-Engage in calming activities before bed, such as reading a book, practicing deep breathing exercises, or taking a warm bath.
-Limit exposure to electronic devices with blue light, as they can interfere with your body’s melatonin production, a hormone that regulates sleep.
+Creating a routine before bed can also signal to your body that it’s time to sleep.
+This could include relaxation techniques such as reading a book, deep breathing exercises or taking a bath.
+Try to reduce the amount of blue light exposure from watching tv or scrolling on your phone.
+This can interfere with your body’s melatonin production, which is a hormone that regulates sleep.

 Create a Sleep-Friendly Environment

-- Maintain Comfortable Temperature: The ideal bedroom temperature for sleep is typically between 15-20 degrees Celsius.
+The ideal bedroom temperature to ensure a good night’s sleep is typically between 15-20 degrees Celsius.
 Adjust your thermostat or use bedding that allows you to regulate your body temperature.

-- Reduce Noise: If noise is an issue, consider using earplugs or a white noise machine to drown out disruptive sounds.
-White noise can create a consistent and calming background sound, making it easier to fall asleep and stay asleep.
+Try and reduce as much noise as possible, the quieter the better.
+If noise is an issue, consider using earplugs or white noise to drown out disruptive sounds.
+White noise can create a consistent and calming background sound, making it easier to fall asleep faster and stay asleep.

 Mind Your Diet and Exercise

 What you eat and how physically active you are can significantly impact your sleep.
-Be mindful of your diet and exercise habits to promote better sleep:
+Be mindful of your nutrition and exercise habits to promote better sleep.

-- Watch Your Caffeine Intake: Avoid consuming caffeine or other stimulants close to bedtime, as they can disrupt your sleep patterns.
-Opt for herbal tea or warm milk instead.
+Avoid consuming caffeine or other stimulants close to bedtime, as they can disrupt your natural sleep patterns.
+Consider opting for alternatives such as herbal tea or warm milk.